MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 #### &#x1F539; remove_edge(edge)

-Removes a single edge to the digraph.
+Removes a single edge from the digraph.

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |